 Andy believed that there were Japanese guards who had compassion for the POWs.
 It was his belief that these guards were afraid of beatings from their superiors so they did not show it very often.

 After the first atomic bomb was dropped on Hiroshima, the POWs were sent back early to the camp from the mill.
 They did not return to work for two or three days.
 When they did go back, they again returned early.

 The Yawata Steel Mills were the primary target for the second atomic bomb, but since the sky was extremely overcast, the bomb was dropped on Nagasaki.
 This time, they saw Japanese workers facing in the direction of radio speakers with their heads bowed.
 The Americans thought that the emperor had passed away.
 The truth was that the second atomic bomb had been dropped on Nagasaki, and the emperor was announcing Japan's surrender.
 An American ensign, who could read and speak Japanese, saw a newspaper with the announcement of the surrender.
 He was the first person to inform his fellow POWs that the war was over.
 They were then told the same news by a Japanese officer.

 The POWs were allowed to travel anywhere they wanted in Japan after September 2, 1945.
 When Andy heard that American troops were in the southern part of the island, he went to find the Americans.
 Looking back on this, Andy could not believe how "nuts" he was to do this.

+Andy Aquila passed away on November 11, 2011, with his family by his side.
 The picture below was taken of Andy while he was a POW in Japan.